NeverSinkDev/Filter-ItemEconomyAspects/README.md

 - Function: Please read (*C) first.
 Signalizes that a specific card will likely not hold any value.
 Reduces the price of the divinaton card by a flat value to offset the noise in the economy data.
 > Example: The 'Rats' divination card offers a pretty earlyleague helmet that has fallen out of favour years ago.

-### Aspect.
-Tierable, TierableFragment, TierableSplinter
+### Aspects: Tierable, TierableFragment, TierableSplinter
 - Used in Currency, Splinter, Fragment and other tierlists
 - Function: Some tierlists use a white-listing approach.
 Instead of tiering *everything*, they only tier items that are listed as tierable.
 This has proven itself to a be a more stable approach.
 These aspects also perform some technical tasks to correctly handle itemtypes.
 > Example: 'Vaal Orbs' are tierable.
 'Alchemy Orbs' are not.

-### Aspect.
-Tierable, TierableFragment, TierableSplinter
+### Aspects: Tierable, TierableFragment, TierableSplinter
 - Used in Currency, Splinter, Fragment and other tierlists
 - Function: Some tierlists use a white-listing approach.
 Instead of tiering *everything*, they only tier items that are listed as tierable.
 This has proven itself to a be a more stable approach.
 These aspects also perform some technical tasks to correctly handle itemtypes.
 > Example: 'Vaal Orbs' are tierable.
 'Alchemy Orbs' are not.

-### DivineBottom, ChaosBottom, AlchemyButtom, SilverBottom, ChanceBottom
+### Aspects: DivineBottom, ChaosBottom, AlchemyButtom, SilverBottom, ChanceBottom
 - Used in Currency
 - Function: Marks the lowest allowed tier for a specific currency.
 Usually used as a bottom 'safety' layer.
 > Example: 'Astramentis' currencies are not allowed to drop below the alchemy tier